kkathpal153/TDD/Readme.md

 Before you start:

 ■ Try not to read ahead .

 ■ Do one task at a time.
 The trick is to learn to work incrementally.

 ■ Make sure you only test for correct inputs. there is no need to test for invalid inputs for this kata

 ■ Test First!

 String Calculator
-1. In a test-first manner, create a simple class class StringCalculator with a method public int Add(string numbers)
+1. In a test-first manner, create a simple class StringCalculator with a method public int Add(string numbers)
 1. The method can take 0, 1 or 2 numbers, and will return their sum (for an empty string it will return 0)